btcpayserver/btcpayserver-doc/docs/Contribute/Agenda.md

 # Calls Calendar

 All calls, design, development, and documentation (marketing, SEO) are open to everyone to join and participate or listen.
-If you want to see the upcoming scheduled Calls, follow the guide below.
+If you want to see the upcoming scheduled calls, follow the guide below.

 Calls are scheduled via Github issues.
 You can find all upcoming calls with their designated tags [Here](https://github.com/btcpayserver/organization/issues)